 Tricking the Media

-On announcing the hoax on his own website, Lyndon was both buoyed by congratulations and surprised at the criticisms.
-Online marketers were all very quick to split into two camps on a topic that could have serious repercussions for the industry.
+On announcing the hoax on his own website, Antcliff was both buoyed by congratulations and surprised at the criticisms, as online marketers rapidly split into two camps over whether such practices could have serious repercussions for the industry.

-In conversation with Lyndon this morning on Twitter, he insisted continually that he is not a journalist and that it is not his responsibility that news sites chose to run with the story.
-Yet many critics – me included – voiced their dismay that Lyndon could deny responsibility when the whole purpose of the linkbait piece was to convince others to link back.
+On Twitter, Antcliff continually insisted that he isn’t a journalist and it isn’t his responsibility if news sites chose to run with the story.
+Yet many critics – me included – voiced their dismay that Antcliff could deny responsibility when the whole purpose of the linkbait piece was to convince others to link back.

 Readers are conditioned to accept journalism under a different set of rules to, for example, fiction or comedy.
 Although readers may question the bias or agenda behind journalism, it is assumed the facts contained within a journalistic article are correct, even if they may only represent part of a larger story.
 To deliberately misrepresent facts in journalism can land the writer in court.
 This leads to an inherent authenticity embedded in any piece that apes a journalistic style without any hints to the contrary.